galij20/galij20/README.md

 - 👋 Hi, I’m Galij Sunuwar.
-- 👀 I’m interested in Linux and FOSS.
+- 👀 I’m interested in Linux and FOSS and music.
 - 🌱 I’m currently learning Rust.
 - 💞️ I’m looking to collaborate on ...
 - 📫 Reach me at galijsunuwar920@gmail.com
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love music, suggest me some.

 <!---
 galij20/galij20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.